ActiumDev/dcs-server-wine/README.md

 and check both "Save password" and "Auto login" options to enable the DCS server to start non-interactively in the future.

-The VNC session should now show the DCS splash screen and the SRS server window (the SRS window may be hidden behind the DCS window).
-If so, the DCS server should be running on port 10308 (default) and SRS on port 5002 (default).
+The VNC session should now show the DCS splash screen.
+The SRS server should run as a windowless background service.
+The DCS server should now be running on port 10308 (default) and SRS on port 5002 (default).
 The server is unlisted (not public) by default.

 You can connect to the server by IP address and port.
 The default mission will